 Doctoral studies are individual with a standard length of four years.
 Study programmes take place in full-time or combined form of study.
 After the successful completion of the studies, the Ph.D. degree is awarded.
-There are two Ph.D. study programmes accredited at our faculty:
+The Ph.D. study programmes accredited at our faculty are described here.

 The applicants can also see the Research & Science page which provides an overview of the research activities of the faculty and related contacts.
 We are currently preparing a web page with updated offers, topics, and contacts.

 The application form is filled out electronically, via the STAG portal [http://www.tul.cz/uchazeci-o-studium/elektronicka-prihlaska].
 After completion, it must be printed, signed and delivered along with the following documents to the Technical University of Liberec, Faculty of Mechatronics, Informatics and Interdisciplinary Studies, Studentská 2, 461 17 Liberec 1, Czech Republic.

 The admission committee (appointed on an ad-hoc basis or permanently by the Dean) together with the potential supervisor will assess the documentation (see above) and determine whether it is necessary to invite the applicant for an oral interview.
 An oral interview may be waived in the event that the applicant has achieved excellent results during his/her previous Master’s degree (excellent average, excellent diploma thesis, etc.).